Heron: Taxonomy and systematics

-Analyses of the skeleton, mainly the skull, suggested that the Ardeidae could be split into a diurnal and a crepuscular/nocturnal group which included the bitterns.
-From DNA studies and skeletal analyses focusing more on bones of body and limbs, this grouping has been revealed as incorrect.
-Rather, the similarities in skull morphology reflect convergent evolution to cope with the different challenges of daytime and nighttime feeding.
+Analyses of skeletons, mainly skulls, suggested that the Ardeidae could be split into a diurnal and a crepuscular/nocturnal group which included the bitterns.
+From DNA studies, and from skeletal analyses that focussed more on bones of the body and limbs, that two-group division has been revealed to be incorrect.
+Rather, the similarities in the skull morphology among certain herons reflect convergent evolution to cope with the different challenges of daytime and nighttime feeding.
 Today, it is believed that three major groups can be distinguished, which are: